- Academic Session 2020-21

 If you hold a visa to live, work or study in the UK and your visa is due to expire soon, we understand that you might be anxious and uncertain about the impact the Covid-19 pandemic may have on your ability to either return home before your visa expires, or apply for an extension to your visa.

-If your visa expired or is due to expire between 24 January 2020 and 31 July 2020 and you were not intending to extend your leave but cannot leave the UK because of travel restrictions or self-isolation related to Covid-19, the Home Office UK Visas and Immigration (UKVI) will extend your visa expiry date to 31 July 2020.
-In order to request this extension, you must complete this form.
+If your visa expired or is due to expire between 1 December 2020 and 31 January 2021 and you were not intending to extend your leave but cannot leave the UK because of travel restrictions or self-isolation related to Covid-19, you may request additional time to stay in the UK, known as ‘Exceptional Assurance’.
+For further information, including how to apply, please see here.
+If you have any questions in regards to this process, please email email@example.com.

-If you have a valid Tier 4 visa and planned to extend your leave, for example because you are continuing your studies in the UK, you should look to apply under the normal provisions.
-If your visa is due to expire within the next 3 months and you are planning to extend your Tier 4 visa, please contact the International Student Advisers if you have not already done so.
+If you have a valid Student visa and planned to extend your leave, for example because you are continuing your studies in the UK, you should look to apply under the normal provisions.
+If your visa is due to expire within the next 3 months and you are planning to extend your Student visa, please contact the International Student Advisers if you have not already done so.

 3. Will my visa be affected if I return home?

-Current guidance from UK Visas and Immigration (UKVI) states that distance learning is acceptable under Tier 4 for all students regardless of whether you have remained in the UK or returned overseas.
+Current guidance from UK Visas and Immigration (UKVI) states that distance and blended learning is acceptable under Student visa regulations for all students regardless of whether you have remained in the UK or returned overseas.

 Please ensure that you continue to engage with all online teaching materials and adhere to any monitoring process that is set out to you by your school.
-This is a requirement of your Tier 4 visa.
+This is a requirement of your Student visa.

 4. I am an international student on a visa to study in the UK, where can I find the latest visa information in relation to Covid-19?